 - Your spouse is struggling with an addiction and, despite your pleas for them to quit—and their regular promises to do so—they continue acting out and are unwilling to get help.
 So you try to “make” them stop, or just hope they’ll eventually figure it out.

 All of these situations breed resentment, damage your relationships, and weaken your self-respect.
-The good news is, they can be easily transformed into straightforward, healthy, helpful conversations with one simple addition: boundaries.
+The good news is, they can be transformed into straightforward, healthy, helpful conversations with one simple (though admittedly intimidating) addition: boundaries.